nomad-coe/nomad-parser-cp2k/library.md

         return self.implementation.supported_quantities
 ```

-This class only defines how to setup a parser based on the given input.
+The class MyParser only defines how to setup a parser based on the given input.
 The
 actual dirty work is done by a parser implementation class.
 A minimal example
 of a parser implementation class: